Year 11 Food Technology or Food and Nutrition are helpful but not required.

 Hospitality Food Studies

-This course utilises Service IQ Cookery Level 2 Unit Standards and a Technology Achievement Standard.
+This course utilises Service IQ Cookery Level 2 Unit Standards.
 The course is designed to give you an insight into aspects of working in a commercial kitchen and food product design.
 It will provide an introduction to the skills and knowledge required for someone considering a career in the Hospitality and/or Food Technology industry.
 Students will usually cook three times per week in the commercial kitchen.

-The Year 12 Hospitality: Food Studies programme is assessed against six Unit Standards which total 16 credits and one Achievement Standard worth 4 credits.
+The Year 12 Hospitality: Food Studies programme is assessed against four Unit Standards which total 8 credits.
 All work is internally assessed through written tests and practical tasks.
 Unit Standards have only one level of competency – standards are either Achieved or Not Achieved.
-Achievement Standards have 4 levels of Achievement- Excellence, Merit, Achieved and Not Achieved.

 Unit Standard 13281 Basic Sandwiches